 In November 2015 we published a series of recommendations in our paper responding to the Judicial Appointments Board Diversity Steering Group (DSG) report from its conference, 'Merit and Diversity - Compatible Aspirations in Judicial Appointments?'

 Previous surveys of the legal profession in Scotland showed that transgender solicitors are a small but fairly consistent number (less than 1% of the total profession) over the past 8 years.
-Other than large scale quantitative surveys, which did attempt to capture the issues faced by transgender people within the profession, Society had not, until now, conducted any research to consider the experiences and views of transgender legal professionals.
+Other than large scale quantitative surveys, which did attempt to capture the issues faced by transgender people within the profession, the Society had not, until now, conducted any research to consider the experiences and views of transgender legal professionals.
 This powerful case study offer insight into issues which may be of wider relevance.

 In our main research we have consistently seen a structural difference in pay, progression and partnership progression based on various factors around patterns of work.
 We wanted to follow-up this statistical data with in-depth qualitative work to understand personal experiences and to look for solutions around this issue, with a particular additional focus on the impact of technology.
 This research brings together statistics from the main Profile research (below) and new telephone interview and focus group evidence.